 What is traffic calming?

 Why does it work?
-Drivers take into consideration their whole driving environment—whether they know it or not—to determine their driving behavior.
-Things like road conditions, obstructions, sight distance and the presence of pedestrians can consciously or unconsciously affect driver safety.
+Traffic calming design forces drivers to pay attention to their whole driving environment — whether they know it or not — to determine their driving behavior.
+Factors like road conditions, obstructions, sight distance and the presence of pedestrians can seriously impact road safety.
 Traffic calming strategies are used to create environments where the most convenient driving behaviors are also the safest.

 - Safer streets